kevinjt12/Milestone-1/README.md

 The `ArticleProcessor` is the core component that performs the main processing tasks for the articles, preparing the data for analysis and generating statistics based on the text.

 ### Statistics Class

-This class is responsible for calculating the number of words and statements of each article after being processed by the ArticleProcessor class.<br>
+The `Statistics` class is responsible for calculating basic textual statistics such as word count and statement count.

-*This class contains 3 attributes:*
-- *orgWordCount*
-- *newWordCount*
-- *statementCount*
+### Fields:
+- `orgWordCount`: Stores the original word count of the text.
+- `newWordCount`: Stores the word count after removing stop words.

-**orgWordCount** - This attribute is a public integer that stores the number of words in the article **before** removing stop words.<br>
+- `statementCount`: Stores the number of statements in the text.

+### Methods:
-**newWordCount** - This attribute is a public integer that stores the number of words in the article **after** removing stop words.<br>
+- **`getWordCount(String outString, String stopWordsString)`**: This static method calculates the total number of words in the original text (`outString`) and the number of words remaining after stop words are removed (`stopWordsString`).
+It prints both values.
-**statementCount** - This attribute is a public integer that stores the number of statements (sentences) that are in the article.<br>
+- **`getStatementCount(String outString)`**: This static method calculates the number of statements in the text by splitting the text based on punctuation (`.`, `!`, `?`) and prints the count.

-*This class contains 2 methods:*
+### FrequencyRanker Class

+The `FrequencyRanker` class ranks words based on their frequency in a given text and stores the results in a list.

+### Fields:
+- `words`: A static list that holds all words from the text (not used directly in the methods provided).
+- `wordCountList`: A static list of `WordCount` objects that stores each unique word and its frequency in the text.

+### Methods:
+- **`rankWords(String cleanString)`**: This static method splits the provided `cleanString` into words, counts the frequency of each word, and sorts the words in descending order of frequency.
+It prints the ranked words and their frequencies.

+### Nested Class:
+- **`WordCount`**: This class represents a word and its associated frequency.
-- *getWordCount*
+  - **Fields:**
+    - `word`: The word being counted.
+    - `count`: The frequency of the word.
-- *getStatementCount*
+  - **Constructor:**

-**getWordCount** - This method requires 2 Strings as parameters (the String of words of the articles and the String of words after removing stop words from the article).
-This method will use these 2 Strings to calculate the number of words and assign them to *orgWordCount* and *newWordCount* attributes respectively.
-This method is public and returns void.<br>

-**getStatementCount** - This method requires 1 String as a parameter (the String of words of the articles).
-It will use this method to split the String at punctuation marks (.!?), calculate the number of statements present in each article, and assign that number to the *statementCount* attribute.
-This method is public and returns void.<br>
+    - `WordCount(String word, int count)`: Initializes a new `WordCount` object with the given word and frequency.